Home » What Cleaning Products Are Safe Around Parrots?

 You’ll rarely go wrong with dish soap to clean a parrot’s cage.
 Most over-the-counter soaps are bird-friendly.
 A handful of caveats still apply, so select a mild soap, dilute it, and use it sparingly.

-Dish soap can be used to clean parrot’s food and water dishes.
-Use a soft cloth, and don’t scrub too hard because this risks leaving small grooves in the dish, allowing bacteria to grow and multiply.
+Dish soap can be used to clean food and water dishes.
+Use a soft cloth, and don’t scrub too hard because this risks leaving tiny grooves in the dish, allowing bacterial microbes to grow and multiply.

-Wash dishes thoroughly to remove traces of bubbles the dish soap would otherwise leave behind.
-If a parrot swallows dish soap, it may experience digestive issues like stomach pain and diarrhea.
+Rinse dishes to remove traces of dish soap that would otherwise be left behind.
+If a parrot swallows dish soap, it may experience mild digestive distress.

 Castile is a parrot-safe alternative to dish soap, a natural product made from various oils (mainly olive oil).
 Dilute it to a ratio of 1 part Castile soap and 10 parts water.